SIGNALS · ABOUT

 The probability engine also accounts for source stance: evidence from sources acting against their own interest (a skeptic conceding progress, or an advocate acknowledging a setback) carries more weight than evidence aligned with the source's incentives.

-Each morning, a Claude agent visits all four AI sources, extracts their candidate leads, and runs them through a verification gate before synthesis.
+Each morning, a Claude agent runs the discovery scan across the indie surfaces, visits all four AI sources to extract their candidate leads, and runs every lead through a verification gate before synthesis.
 The process prioritizes:

 Tracking signals make pre-registered predictions: "when X crosses threshold Y, consequence Z follows."
 We hold ourselves accountable through multiple mechanisms.